 Deutschland 83 is Germany’s answer to the highly successful American television drama The Americans.
 Whereas the latter follows two well-trained KGB “illegals” in the United States, Deutschland 83 centers on a young East German border guard who is unwillingly thrust into the middle of a nuclear standoff.

-The two series have a powerful theme in common: the way in which the extreme polarization of the Cold War could destroy families.
+The two series have a powerful theme in common: the way in which the extreme polarization of the Cold War could tear families apart.
 Read more

 Old-Fashioned Detective Work in The Day of the Jackal

 When French president Charles de Gaulle agreed to Algerian self-determination in 1961, his right-wing supporters were outraged.
-They had supported his return to power only three years earlier so he would put down the bloody uprising in France’s most prized colonial possession.
+They had returned the general to power only three years earlier so he could put down the bloody uprising in France’s most prized colony.
 Some of the pieds-noirs, the Algerian French, and their sympathizers in the army banded together in the paramilitary Organisation de l’armée secrète (OAS) to stop the independence process with assassinations and bombings.

 The Day of the Jackal, based on Frederick Forsyth’s novel of the same name, fictionalizes the group’s plots against De Gaulle.
 Read more